titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 featured_image: "/uploads/The Aquascaphe diving watch.png"

 ---
 # Review: the Aquascaphe diving watch

 ## A retro timepiece by Baltic Watch

 ![/uploads/The Aquascaphe diving watch by Baltic Watch.png](https://app.forestry.io/sites/nou8xpqulay7uq/body-media//uploads/The Aquascaphe diving watch by Baltic Watch.png)

 If you are a watch enthusiast, you are most likely familiar with the french microbrand Baltic Watch.
 Like many new microbrand, Baltic Watch sprouted with the help of a crowdfunding campaign.
-In 2018, the French team behind this young watch brand released on Kickstarter two vintage-looking watches.
+In 2018, the team behind this young watch brand launched on Kickstarter two vintage-looking watches.
 The HMS 001 and the BICOMPAX 001.
 Within 30 days, Baltic Watch raised EUR 514,806 from 1,044 backers.
+A true success.

 ![HMS 0001 and BICOMPAX 001 by Baltic Watch](/uploads/Baltic watches microbrand.png "The HMS 0001 and the BICOMPAX 001")

 Thanks to the retro look of their watches, Baltic rallied a large community of watch aficionados.
-This allowed them to successfully launch on their website the Aquascaphe, without having to use the service of Kickstarter.
+This allowed them to successfully launch on their website the Aquascaphe, without using Kickstarter.
+Thus allowing them to save the fee charged by Kickstarter to project creators.

 > Let's dive into the _Aquascaphe diving watch_, a 38mm timepiece.